What is a Scrum Master and what does it do in Agile projects?

 Training of team members

-The Scrum Master serves as a coach for the development team and the Product Owner.
-One of his or her most important tasks is to ensure that the team is well trained to understand agile processes, that team members know their role and are committed to deliver results.
-As a real coach, the Scrum Master ensures that the self-organisation of the teams is as high as possible.
-He constantly looks for ways to improve team performance and productivity.
+The Scrum Master is the development team and the Product Owner serves as a coach.
+One of their most important tasks is to ensure that the team is properly trained to understand agile processes, that team members know their roles and are committed to achieving results.
+Like a real coach, the Scrum Master ensures that teams are as self-organised as possible.
+They constantly seek to improve team performance and productivity ways to improve.

 Preparing and facilitating ceremonies